neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. note::

   You will have to make sure, that each provider has a unique name.
 In the example above the provider name is ``DefaultProvider``.

 *Example: Configuration of two authentication providers*

 .. code-block:: yaml

   security:
     authentication:
       providers:
-	      MyLDAPProvider:
+        'MyLDAPProvider':
-	        provider: TYPO3\MyCoolPackage\Security\Authentication\MyLDAPProvider
+          provider: 'TYPO3\MyCoolPackage\Security\Authentication\MyLDAPProvider'
           providerOptions: 'Some LDAP configuration options'
-	      DefaultProvider:
+        'DefaultProvider':
-	        provider: PersistedUsernamePasswordProvider
+          provider: 'PersistedUsernamePasswordProvider'

 This will advice the authentication manager to first authenticate over the LDAP provider and if that fails it will try to authenticate the default provider.
 So this configuration